 A. Your email and personal information will never be sold, rented or shared with others.

 Q. Where can I find information on how to submit a proposal?

 Q. How should I reference the work of others / which referencing system should I use?

-Q. I have an idea for a writing project I would first like to discuss with you before writing a full proposal.
+Q. I have an idea for a writing project I would like to discuss with you first before writing a full proposal.
 Would it be possible to talk about it?
 Can you guide me through the preparation of a proposal?

 Q. Do you publish poems or fiction?
 What about autobiography/novels/self-help/children's books?

 A. No, we don't publish any of these.

 Q. We have recently returned from a conference we organized on....
 Can you publish the proceedings?